jshmjs45/data_for_chem/README.md

 **--file** input file path

-Usage: `python clear_file.py [--per PER] [--file FILE]`
+Usage: `python slelct_file.py [--per PER] [--file FILE]`

-### 2.1.4 combine_files.py
+### combine_files.py

-This code combines the positive data and negetive data and split the combined file into train set and test set.
+This code is used to combine the positive data and negetive data and split the combined file into train set and test set.

 **--per** the ratio of the test set (%)